rkeppler42/JetBrainsAcademy-Python/README.md

 > **Note:** To earn the certification for this track, I must complete at least **95% of the tasks**, **95% of the applied core topics**, and finish **one graduate project**.
 > Graduate projects will be marked accordingly.

+> 📌 The final version of each project reflects only the **last task's implementation**.
+> To view the code for earlier stages, please check the corresponding **commits** in the project history.

 ---

 ## 📊 Progress